The Art of the Impossible: Probing Challenging Higgs Channels at the LHC

 Abstract:

 The search for the Higgs boson was central to the conception and design of the LHC detectors.
 However, measurements of the Higgs coupling to the second and third-generation quarks were regarded as extremely challenging and, in some cases, impossible.
 Scientific ingenuity and original thought have allowed ATLAS and CMS to probe the coupling of the Higgs boson to quarks.
-I will discuss the techniques used to achieve this and provide a perspective on future directions in Higgs to quark couplings.
+I will discuss techniques (including machine learning) used to achieve this and provide a brief perspective on future directions.

 Bio:

-Dr. Heather Gray attended the University of Cape Town in South Africa where she obtained a BSc, BSc (Hons) and then a MSc in Physics in 2005.
+Heather attended the University of Cape Town in South Africa from 1999-2005 where she obtained a BSc, BSc (Hons) and then a MSc in Physics.
 She then attended the California Institute of Technology and obtained her Ph.D. in Physics in 2011.
 She then worked at CERN as a Research Fellow and Research Staff Scientist from 2011-2017 before moving to LBNL as a Divisional Fellow in 2017.
 Heather joined the UC Berkeley faculty as assistant professor in 2019.
 She received the IUPAP C11 Young Scientist Prize in 2018.
+She is currently serving in a high-level management role within the ATLAS experiment as the Data Preparation Coordinator.

 Learn More: